Richard Riemerschmid: Life and career

 Riemerschmid designed the site plan, the factory and some of the housing for Hellerau (now part of Dresden), which was the first garden city of the English type to be built in Germany.
 As an architect, he is known particularly for his houses: his own house in Munich, the Villa Fischel in Kiel, the Fieser villa in Baden-Baden, and the Frank villa in Göttingen and country house in Witzenhausen, and for the uncompleted "Walddorfstraße" workers' housing complex in Hagen, Westphalia, although his major contribution to Jugendstil architecture was his interior for the Munich Schauspielhaus (playhouse; later the Kammerspiele).

 At the United Workshops in Hellerau, Riemerschmid developed a programme of machine production of art furniture.
 For example, a chair in his "music room" exhibit at the German Art Exhibition in Dresden in 1899 was so popular, the Workshops immediately placed it in production, it was also being manufactured and sold by Liberty's the next year, and it was widely copied.
 He subsequently expanded this to the production of house kits.
 One such house, ordered in 1922 at an exhibition and erected in 1923 in Rodenkirchen near Cologne from 4,000 parts, mostly wood but including tiles and heating stoves, was disassembled and stored in Leverkusen in 1978.
 In 1984 the State of North Rhine-Westphalia declared it a landmark, and research revealed that it was the only example of the model ever built.
 A grandchild of the original purchaser had the pieces moved in 2004 to Simbach am Inn, Bavaria and reassembled there at considerable cost, assisted by the Deutsche Stiftung Denkmalschutz (German Foundation for Landmark Protection).

 In 1895, Riemerschmid married the actress Ida Hofmann.
 They had four children.
 In 1910, his sister Frieda became the second wife of Karl Schmidt-Hellerau, the founder of the United Workshops.

 After the Nazi regime came to power in 1933, Riemerschmid was forced out of the Werkbund, and in 1943 Hitler forbade the award of the Goethe Medal for Art and Science to him as urged by Albert Speer.
 However, he did receive the medal on 20 July that year.

 He is buried in the cemetery at Gräfelfing, which he laid out in 1913.
-His drawings are in the architectural museum at the Technical University Munich and his other papers in the German Art Archive of the Germanisches Nationalmuseum in Nuremberg.
+His drawings are in the architectural museum at the Technical University of Munich and his other papers in the German Art Archive of the Germanisches Nationalmuseum in Nuremberg.
 The Richard-Riemerschmid-Berufskolleg, a vocational school in Cologne, is named for him in memory of his direction of the Kölner Werkschulen.